GulfemmAlbayrak/TipCalculator/README.md

 # Tip Calculator App

-### This app is a sample application developed using SwiftUI and Combine.
+### This app is a sample application developed using SwiftUI.
 It serves as a basic calculator allowing users to input a bill amount and adjust a tip percentage.
 Additionally, it includes a section where users can determine how many people will split the bill.

 ## Features
 - **Bill Amount Input:**  Users can start by entering the bill amount.